MeltedButter77/Robotnic/README.md

 - `/creator` -> Create a new Creator Channel and open the configuration menu.

 ## Self-Hosting Setup
-If you’d like to run your own instance of Dr. Robotnic:
+If you’d like to run your own instance of Robotnic:
 1. Clone the Repository
 ```bash
 git clone https://github.com/MeltedButter77/Robotnic.git